-If you officially drop on the last business day before the first class meeting or prior you will receive 100% refund of associated extension fee.
-Requests must be made by 4:30 on Friday for courses starting on a Saturday, Sunday or Monday.
-If you officially withdraw on the day of the first class meeting or later no refund shall be granted.
+If you officially drop on the last business day before the first class meeting or prior, you will receive 100% refund of associated extension fee.
+Requests must be made by 4:30 p.m. before the session begins.
+If you officially drop or withdraw once the session begins, no refund shall be granted.